Personal Demons (Desrochers novel)

-Personal Demons is the first book in the Personal Demons trilogy by American author, Lisa Desrochers.
-This young adult, urban fantasy series centers around Frannie Cavanaugh, a good Catholic girl with a unique skill she's unaware she possesses, who finds herself in a battle for not just her soul, but also her heart, between Lucifer Cain, a demon sent by the king of Hell to tag Frannie's soul, and Gabriel, the angel sent to protect her.
+Personal Demons is the first book in the Personal Demons Trilogy by American author, Lisa Desrochers.
+This young adult urban fantasy series centers around Frannie Cavanaugh, a good Catholic girl with a unique skill she's unaware she possesses, who finds herself in a battle for not just her soul, but also her heart, between Lucifer Cain, a demon sent by the king of Hell to tag Frannie's soul, and Gabriel, the angel sent from Heaven to protect her.

-Prior to release, Personal Demons received praise from New York Times bestselling authors including Claudia Gray and Maria V. Snyder, as well as School Library Journal.
-Barnes&Noble.com reviews called Personal Demons “Twilight with a soul.”
+Prior to release, Personal Demons received praise from The New York Times bestselling authors Claudia Gray and Maria V. Snyder, as well as School Library Journal.
+Barnes & Noble called Personal Demons "Twilight with a soul."